johannessonlab/HetVPaper/DiversityStats/README.md

 # The Ecology Figures

 Figures 6B and 6C are not part of the pipeline but use one of the files in the `data` folder.
-The script `scripts/PaEcology.R` can be run in Rstudio, for example to get those figures.
+The script `scripts/PaEcology.R` can be run in Rstudio, for example, to get those figures.